Family Support Services

 - Solid computer skills and experience working with Microsoft applications

-4-year degree in social work, psychology, sociology, human services or closely-related field
+- 4 year degree in social work, psychology, sociology, human services or closely related field.
+Relevant experience will also be considered.

 - 2 or more years of experience serving multi-cultural, socially diverse populations